- Legal CPD courses are designed to comply with the annual CPD requirements for Solicitors (20 hours Legal CPD)

 Regulatory Matters / 2016-17 (Click link for more information)

 This lecture series covers the latest legislation and regulations governing Solicitors in Ireland.
 Solicitors must undertake two CPD hours in relation to regulatory matters.
 Furthermore, sole practitioners and compliance partners must undertake a minimum of three hours CPD in relation to regulatory matters, of which at least two hours shall be accounting and anti-money laundering compliance.
-These lectures covers all relevant CPD, regulatory requirements both for sole practitioners/ compliance partners and/or Solicitors who must undertake the minimum two hour requirement.
+This lecture covers all relevant CPD, regulatory requirements both for sole practitioners/ compliance partners and/or Solicitors who must undertake the minimum two hour requirement.

 Solicitors Regulation / 2015 (Click link for more information)